Increasingly people are using crowdfunding as a way of obtaining financial support and reaching new audiences.

 Kickstarter is now fully open to New Zealand-based creators.
 Kickstarter is a home for everything from films, games, and music to art, design, and technology.

-Givealittle is a free online fundraising tool for New Zealanders.
-It’s fast, safe and easy to create a campaign, share with your networks and receive instant donations
+Givealittle is another online fundraising tool for New Zealanders.
+It’s fast, safe and easy to create a campaign, share with your networks and receive instant donations.

 Spark Foundation is the charitable organisation for Spark New Zealand, supporting causes that New Zealanders and Spark people feel passionate about by tapping into the power of crowdfunding, providing direct financial support and through employee volunteering.